 THE MOST NERVOUS I’VE EVER BEEN ON STAGE

 Published by Rick on Tagged Uncategorized1977 was a pivotal year for me and my partner.
 After years of Rick and Ruby working the suburbs, we finally decided “Wait a minute.
-We live in San Francisco, why the heck are we working Walnut Creek?”
-We pursued a club on Polk Street called The Palms, and I’m not really sure how we knew about it, but the guy who booked the room had the same name as our previous manager, Lee Shapiro.
+We live in San Francisco, why are we working Walnut Creek?”
+We pursued a club on Polk Street called The Palms, run by a guy who had the same name as our previous manager, Lee Shapiro.
 Fortunately, Lee from The Palms was familiar with us and gave us a night on a total gamble.
-We did well enough that by the end of summer we were booked there at least one night a month.
+We did well enough that by the end of summer we were booked there at least several nights a month.

 From working at The Palms we met up with a manager who initially was only promising us some decent gigs because he had more or less stolen our backup band, whom he also managed, for another gig, leaving us having to do a gig in a cavernous venue with just the two of us.
-I remember we were opening for Mary Monday and The Bitches, a local punk band (what else could they be?).
-We already had experienced the Punk movement from working SF’s original Punk haven, the Mabuhay Gardens on Broadway, better known as The Fab Mab.
-Our soon to-be-manager never saw us there, which was ok, as we hated most of those gigs, but he did come to The Palms, and liked us, though he never thought about managing us until he saw us at an outdoor concert in July in Golden Gate Park.
+I remember we were opening for Mary Monday and The Bitches, a local punk band (no, really?).
+We already had experienced the Punk movement from working SF’s original Punk haven, the Mabuhay Gardens on Broadway.
+Our soon to-be-manager never saw us there, which was ok, but he did come to The Palms, and liked us, though he never thought about managing us until he saw us at an outdoor concert in July in Golden Gate Park.

-That concert, where the featured act more or less bombed, was a major moment where we were finally being recognised as something different and dare I say entertaining.
-What really touched me that day was the line of people asking for our autographs after the show.
+That concert, where the featured act more or less bombed, was a pivotal moment where we were finally recognised as something different and dare I say entertaining.
+What really touched me that day was a line of people asking for our autographs after the show.
 I heard one young girl say to her dad, “Are they famous?” to which he said, “No but they will be.”
-That fully convinced Bob Lacey to be our manager, and he took us out to dinner and drinks to further his cause.
+Bob Lacey became our manager that day, and he took us out to dinner and drinks to further his cause.

-Bob was well connected, and by September, he was fully on board with us, as we also had found a keyboardist, Joshua Brody, who would provide the perfect balance between the duo act that seemed more suitable for small rooms and the concert act that we wanted to be.
-We no longer needed to have a backup band, and given some of the prima donna musicians we worked with, this was more than a blessing.
+Bob was well connected, and by September, he was fully on board with us, as we also had found a keyboardist, Joshua Brody, who would provide the perfect balance between the cabaret act we were and the concert act that we aspired to be.
+We no longer needed a backup band, and given some of the prima donna musicians we worked with, this was a blessing.
 At the end of September, we were booked to open on a weekend, two shows per night, for one of the biggest US comedy acts of the 70’s, Cheech and Chong.

-Rick & Ruby were introduced to a smattering of applause, and I walked out with guitar strapped on, maybe a good thing in case I pissed myself.
-After some very stiff “Hi, how ya doin” banter, I chose to open with as frantic a version of Del Shannon’s “Runaway” as I could muster, and kept thinking to myself, “What am I doing here?”
-That first song done, I got mostly courtesy applause, but didn’t waste any time trying to analyse whether or not opening with that song was a good move or not.
+Rick & Ruby were introduced to indifferent applause, and I walked out with guitar on, maybe a good thing in case I pissed myself.
+After some very stiff “Hi, how ya doin” banter, I chose to open with as frantic a version of Del Shannon’s “Runaway” as I could muster, and kept thinking, “What am I doing here?”
+That first song done, I got courtesy applause, but didn’t waste time wondering whether or not that was the right song to open with.
 It probably wasn’t, but I had one more sink or swim tune before bringing my partner out.
 That was my medley of Hank Williams’ “Jambalaya” as done by Bob Dylan, Johnny Cash, Barry White, KC and the Sunshine Band, and finally The Ohio Players.
-The crowd got it and liked it, and though I probably sweated off ten pounds in that five minutes, once Ruby was on with me, the rest of the set went great.
+The crowd got it and liked it, and though I probably sweated off ten pounds in that five minutes, once Ruby was on with me, the rest of the set went fine.

 Cheech and Chong were very nice to us, and I remember laughing at them live a lot more than I ever did any of their albums.
 Since their humour addressed a drug-influenced culture, I assumed that their humour was exacerbated by the state of their audience.
 It was, to a degree, but there were indeed some very funny moments that you didn’t need to be stoned to appreciate.
 It turned out to be a lovely two days, and we got more confident with each show.

 I never saw Cheech again, but 15 years later, I opened for Tommy Chong in Memphis.
-We hung out quite a bit over the two days we were there, and he knew Rick & Ruby had some brushes with fame that the one 1977 gig served as a bit of a springboard to.
-He and Cheech had a major falling out, and though he was fine performing on his own, he was also looking rather half-heartedly at finding a new partner.
-I wish I could say Rick & Chong was going to be the answer, but with one meeting we both knew it wasn’t going to work.
-He and Cheech reunited for a tour in 2008, after several successful solo ventures and a jail sentence for illegal selling of drug paraphernalia.
-Both are still alive and well, an amazing feat in itself.
+We hung out quite a bit over the two days we were there, and he knew Rick & Ruby had some brushes with fame that our 1977 gig served as a bit of a springboard to.
+He and Cheech had a major falling out, and though he was fine performing on his own, he was also looking at possibilities of a new partner.
+I wish I could say Rick & Chong was going to be the answer, but after one meeting in LA we both knew it wasn’t going to work.
+He and Cheech reunited for a tour in 2008, and Tommy had a moderately successful acting career followed by a jail sentence for illegal selling of drug paraphernalia.
+Both guys are still alive and well, an amazing feat in itself.

 Leave a Comment